 Paul and Timothy, bond-servants of Christ Jesus, To all the saints in Christ Jesus who are in Philippi, including the overseers and deacons:Philippians 1:1(NASB)

-It was much later when he was incarcerated in a Roman prison that Paul penned this well-loved letter.. "to all the saints in Christ Jesus who are in Philippi, including the overseers and deacons".
-It was lovely of Paul to include Timothy in his initial greeting, for these Christians would have had many fond memories of that special visit, when the rich wisdom, self-assurance and extraordinary enthusiasm of the older apostle's authoritative teaching, was complimented with the quiet simplicity, deep assurance and fervour that has characterised the younger man.
+It was much later when he was incarcerated in a Roman prison, that Paul penned this well-loved letter: "To all the saints in Christ Jesus who are in Philippi, including the overseers and deacons."
+It was lovely of Paul to include Timothy in his initial greeting, for these Christians would have had many fond memories of that special visit, when the rich wisdom, self-assurance, and extraordinary enthusiasm of the older apostle's authoritative teaching, was complimented with the quiet simplicity, deep assurance, and fervour, that characterised the younger man.

-Immediately he set sail with Timothy, and arrived at Philippi, where they remained briefly and taught there.
-Philippi was a Roman colony, and a leading city in the district of Macedonia.
-These two bond-servants of Christ Jesus ministered together in the city and joyfully met up with a group of believers, who trusted in the Christ for salvation.
+Immediately, he set sail with Timothy and arrived at Philippi, where they remained briefly and taught there.
+Philippi was a Roman colony and a leading city in the district of Macedonia.
+These two bond-servants of Christ Jesus ministered together in the city and joyfully met up with a group of believers who trusted in Christ for salvation.

-Not only was his letter addressed to "all the saints in Christ Jesus, who lived in Philippi", but Paul made a special point of "including the overseers and deacons" in his introductory salutation.
-Overseers and deacons are those entrusted with the different needs and necessities that may arise in the body of Christ.
+Not only was his letter addressed to: "All the saints in Christ Jesus, who lived in Philippi," but Paul made a special point: "Including the overseers and deacons," in his introductory salutation.
+Overseers and deacons are those entrusted with the different needs and necessities that may arise in the Body of Christ.

-While 'Overseers' or 'bishops' generally attend to the pastoral and spiritual needs of the saints and provided encouragement and edification to believers in their Christian walk, deacons are those entrusted with other material needs or financial issues that might impact the Christian church.
+While 'overseers' or 'bishops' generally attend to the pastoral and spiritual needs of the saints and provide encouragement and edification to believers in their Christian walk, deacons are those entrusted with other material needs or financial issues that might impact the Christian church.

-Heavenly Father, thank You for the lovely example of Paul and Timothy, who were bond-servants of Christ and who used the gifts and grace with which they were endowed, to further the good news of the gospel of grace for the benefit of the whole Church.
-Develop in me the heart of a servant that is ready and willing to think of the other, before myself.
-Use whatever gifts and graces I have to forward the gospel in my little corner of the world.
-May I die to self and live for Christ for Your honour and glory, this I ask in Jesus' name, AMEN.
+Heavenly Father, thank You for the lovely example of Paul and Timothy, who were bond-servants of Christ.
+They used the gifts and graces with which they were endowed, to further the good news of the gospel of grace for the benefit of the whole Church.
+Develop in me the heart of a servant that is ready and willing to think of others before myself.
+Use whatever gifts and graces I have, to forward the gospel in my little corner of the world.
+May I die to self and live for Christ, for Your honour and glory.
+This I ask in Jesus' name, AMEN.